Refined Cluster Robust Inference: Monte Carlo Simulations

-Figure \ref{fig:figure_BDM} shows the rejection probabilities for different methods.
-As documented in \cite{cameron2008bootstrap}, the pairs cluster bootstrap under-rejects for small values of $G$ (e.g., $G=6, 10$), while the inference based on the $t_{G-1}$ critical value over-rejects.
+Figure \ref{fig:figure_BDM} shows the rejection probabilities for different methods.\footnote{In Appendix \ref{sec:addendix_sim_tables}, we provide the tables that report the rejection probabilities.} As documented in \cite{cameron2008bootstrap}, the pairs cluster bootstrap under-rejects for small values of $G$ (e.g., $G=10$), while the inference based on the $t_{G-1}$ critical value over-rejects.
 All methods control the size approximately when $G$ is sufficiently large (e.g., $G=50$).
 Our proposed method exhibits comparable performance to the wild cluster bootstrap, even for a small value of $G=10$.